scramjetorg/scramjet/docs/data-stream.md

 | stringify | <code>function</code> | (Optional) serialization method (JSON.stringify by default) |
 | parse | <code>function</code> | (Optional) deserialization method (JSON.parse by default) |

-<a name="DataStream+group"></a>
+<a name="DataStream+separate"></a>

-### dataStream.group(func) ⇒ <code>[DataStream](#DataStream)</code>
+### dataStream.separate(func, createOptions) ⇒ <code>[DataStream](#DataStream)</code>
-Separates execution to multiple streams using the hashes returned by the passed callbackCalls the given callback for a hash, then makes sure all items with the same hash are processed within a singlestream.
+Separates execution to multiple streams using the hashes returned by the passed callback.
+Calls the given callback for a hash, then makes sure all items with the same hash are processed within a singlestream.
 Thanks to that streams can be distributed to multiple threads.

 **Kind**: instance method of <code>[DataStream](#DataStream)</code>
 **Returns**: <code>[DataStream](#DataStream)</code> - self